Musicians Directory: In Memory

 Galway,

-(Joe sadly passed away of cancer in late 2007 - Pat Loughman)
+(Joe sadly passed away of cancer on January 7, 2008 - Pat Loughman)

 The "other" Joe Dolan was an art student in Dublin and the